johnnyiller/johnnyiller.github.io/_posts/2018-12-11-functional-builder-pattern-with-python.markdown

 ---
 layout: post
 title: "python builder pattern"
-date: 2018-2-6 16:00:00
+date: 2018-12-28 16:00:00
 comments: true
-published: false
+published: true
-categories: serverless AWS python pattern software design
+categories: dynamodb python pattern software design
 ---

 After years of ruby and javascript I've started doing some work with python recently after joining the team at [Agero](https://www.agero.com/careers).
 One of the first things I noticed was that a lot of folks in the python world pass around a lot of named arguments as a convention.
 My first example of this is the boto3 library used to interact with AWS in python [(for proof, click here)](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html#DynamoDB.Client.scan)